dofloinn/Fallout3rdYear/1_SoftwareEngineering3/All notes.md

 Have you ever encountered a design problem and silently thought: <mark style="background: #FFB8EBA6;">I wonder if anyone has developed a solution to this?</mark>

-What if there was a standard way of describing a problem (so you could look it up), and an organized method for representing the solution to the problem?
+What if there was a standard way of describing a problem (so you could look it up), and an organised method for representing the solution to the problem?

 <mark style="background: #FFB8EBA6;">Design patterns</mark> are a codified method for describing problems and their solution that allows the software engineering community to capture design knowledge in a way that enables it to be reused.